Participating in a Clinical Trial

 What Is a Clinical Trial?

 The Food and Drug Administration (FDA) approves new drugs and other treatments based on the results of laboratory tests, animal tests, and tests in humans (clinical trials).
-Some medications lower viral load (see Fact Sheet 125.)
-Others treat opportunistic infections (see Fact Sheet 500) or raise T-cell counts (see Fact Sheet 124.)
-Clinical trials may also test vaccines to treat or prevent HIV infection.
-Before new drugs can be sold they must be proved to be safe and effective.
+Before new drugs can be sold to treat HIV disease, they must be proved to be safe and effective.

 New treatments are tested in humans only if there were good results from laboratory tests and animal studies.
 There is a process in which specific treatments or drugs are tested.
 First, the treatment is tested for safety in a small group of people.
 Later trials with many more participants test how well the treatment works.
 InfoNet Fact Sheet 105, How HIV Drugs Get Approved, has more information on the phases of clinical trials.